Psalms For Life

 of all my friends and loved ones

-leaving darkness as my only friend.
+such that darkness is my only friend.

 Darkness pervades this psalm.
 In fact, it’s the only lament in the Psalter that doesn’t hold out even a glimmer of hope.
 The psalm is full of descriptions of Sheol, the dark afterlife realm whose inhabitants were said to be bereft of God’s care, unable to experience any stimuli.
 Sheol was also called Abaddon, a place of utter ruin.
 But the very fact that Heman keeps on calling YHWH “the God who rescues” him and praying to him makes the psalm an act of hope and faith in the midst of the darkness.